duke7able/react-repo/README.md

 # react-repo
 simple react repo : with login form and profile drag and droppable list

-# Redux / central control
+# Redux / central store
 I have not used / implemented Redux or any other central store since it would be an overkill

 # Storage